calum-johnston-web/LinkSplit-KB/_posts/2017-01-15-how-to-create-a-link-rotator.md

 ---
-date: 2017-01-15
+date: 2020-05-10
-title: Client editable Jekyll sites
+title: How to Create a Link Rotator
 description: Have non-technical people update Jekyll sites
 categories:
   - Link Rotators